 ‘I have sinned.
 I have offended him.
 I’m getting what I deserve.
 I am all alone.
 I will quietly wallow in this hell and suck it up, ‘cuz that’s what tough people do’.
-Ethical skepticism says ‘bullshit’ to such thinking.
-Integrity, in the end, is more important than appearances – and all the sins in the world do not mount to a hill of beans in comparison.
+Such thinking is spiritual bullshit.

 Years ago as a young professional, I joined a Christian church based upon probably a weak but socially common set of criteria.
 First, my church of choice was a denomination with which I was familiar.
 Second, it had already finished a beautiful new chapel years earlier (I had long since learned that God’s love demanded evidence in the form of very expensive red-brick empires), and third, the Church complex was relatively nearby to my new living arrangements.
 After a while of being in the membership, I was approached and asked if I would like to become a ‘Deacon’.
 Even though I had heard the term before, I had no idea what the office actually entailed, so I politely asked.
 “You have to follow the scriptures and sign the Deacon Contract”, was the official response from the church elders.